fuzzy-logic/urlcrawler/README.md

 You'll need nodejs to run, if not installed you'll need to get it from here:

+This project has been tested with node v4.6.0.

 https://nodejs.org/en/download/

 Once nodejs is working, install urlcrawler depenedencies with the following command: